Alkenes

 A homologous series is a series of compounds which:

 A functional group is an atom, group of atoms or a bond responsible for the characteristic chemical reactions of a substance.
-The functional group in alkenes is the double carbon–carbon double bond, C=C.
+The functional group in alkenes is most easily shown as C=C.

 A general formula is a chemical formula used to represent the members of a homologous series.
 The general formula for the alkenes is CnH2n.